duyphong1204/Logseq/pages/ULISS___Sem4___Linguistic 1___Week 2%3A Consonants and vowels.md

 		- ### 3.1 Classification of consonants
 			- A consonant is defined as a speech sound which is articulated with some kind of stricture, or closure, of the air stream.
-			- Consonants are classified according to four features: collapsed:: true
+			- Consonants are classified according to four features collapsed:: true
 				- the state of the glottis
 				  logseq.order-list-type:: number